lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     the cutoff are computed directly, and interactions between atoms outside that cutoff are computed in the reciprocal space.

-..  container:: justify

 Finally, the *kspace* command defines the long-range solver for the Coulomb interactions.
 The *pppm* style refers to particle-particle particle-mesh :cite:`luty1996calculating`.

 .. admonition:: About PPPM
     :class: info